 You can even use frozen corn right out of the bag.
 That will work too.

-In addition to being a dynamite summer side, this healthy black bean and corn salad has main dish potential.
+In addition to being a dynamite summer side, this healthy black bean and corn salad has main dish potential, especially on those hot, humid days when you don’t want to cook and you’re craving something light.

 How to Make Black Bean Corn Salad

 - Black Beans.
-Creamy and hearty, beans make this salad more filling.
+Creamy and hearty, canned black beans make this salad more filling.
 Black beans are healthy too.
 They’re packed with fiber and potassium.
+(For extra credit, you can cook them from dried via Instant Pot Black Beans if you like.)

 - Corn.
 A sweet match for the black beans!
 While corn can get a bad rap for being starchy, it does offer some wonderful health benefits.
-Corn is a good source of fiber and contains oodles of vitamins.
+Fresh corn is a good source of fiber and contains oodles of vitamins.
+Plus: the sweetness!

 - Tomatoes.
 Juicy bursts of sweet tomato flavor are scrumptious with the corn and black beans.

-- Lime Juice.
+- Fresh Lime Juice.
 Brings brightness and zip to every bite.

-- Place the corn kernels in a large bowl with the rest of the salad ingredients (save some of the feta for serving).
+- Prep the Veggies.
+Slice the kernels from the cob and place them in a large bowl with the rest of the salad ingredients (save some of the feta for serving).

-- Stir and top with the remaining feta.
+- Combine.
+Stir and top with the remaining feta.

-- Let set in the refrigerator for a few minutes (if you can resist).
-DIG IN!
+- Chill.
+Let set in the refrigerator for a few minutes (if you can resist).
+ENJOY!

 - Sautéed Corn Black Bean Salad.
 Heat 2 tablespoons butter or olive oil in a large skillet over medium heat.
 Add the corn and cook, stirring occasionally, until golden brown, 7 to 10 minutes.
 (If using canned or frozen, thawed corn, pat it dry first.)
 Let cool, then add to the salad as directed.